12th grade reading list for students aged 17-18

 Crime and Punishment by Fyodor Dostoyevsky

-The classic which has it all – a plethora of diverse characters – the good, the bad, the rich and poor, all bound together into an unforgettable and thrilling battle of good versus evil.
+This classic has it all – a plethora of diverse characters – the good, the bad, the rich and the poor, all bound together into an unforgettable and thrilling battle of good versus evil.

 Beloved by Toni Morrison

 A powerful account of slavery from multiple narrators.
-Multifaceted, the book explores the motivations and perspective of each voice.
+Multifaceted, the book explores the motivations and perspectives of each voice.
 The hard-hitting book is an uncomfortable, but necessary, read.

 Leaves of Grass by Walt Whitman